Roger W. Griffith, P.E.

 where,

 (Note that the pressures are absolute pressures (psia).
-Add 14.7 to gauge pressure to convert to absolute pressure.
-Also, note that this equation assumes that the air precharge pressure is equal to the line pressure.
+Add 14.7 to the gauge pressure to convert to absolute pressure.
+Also, note that this equation assumes the air precharge pressure equals the line pressure.
 This equation should not be used if the precharge pressure does not equal the line pressure.)

-If the expansion tank has a 150 psi allowable working pressure, I use 149.7 psia (135 + 14.7 = 149.7) for P2, which is 10% below the set point of the relief valve.
-Using our example above, let’s assume that the actual line pressure and precharge pressure is 80 psi.
+If the expansion tank has a 150 psi allowable working pressure, I use 149.7 psia (135 + 14.7 = 149.7) for P2, which is 10% below the relief valve’s set point.
+Using our example above, let’s assume that the actual line pressure and precharge pressure are 80 psi.

 VET = 2.0 / (1 – 94.7/149.7) = 5.44 gallons